casangi/casadocs/docs/tasks/task_deconvolve.rst

    This works for all of the common cases, including:

    ..
 TODO add mtmfs and asp
+   ..
+TODO "2D, 3D, and 4D images/cubes" => "2D, 3D, and 4D images/cubes and multi-term (for mtmfs)"

    - All the deconvolvers (hogbom, clark, clarkstokes, multiscale)
-   ..
-TODO ...images/cubes and multi-term (for mtmfs),...
    - 2D, 3D, and 4D images/cubes, regridded as appropriate to have axes [ra,dec,pol,chan]
    - Restoration with a common beam or restoringbeam
    - Masking (user, pbmask, automask)